Infrared

 What is infrared

-Translated, the prefix "infra", which comes from Latin, means "below".
-The word "infrared" thus makes it clear that it refers to a range of electromagnetic radiation that lies below the red end of the visible light spectrum.
-The infrared spectrum, which is invisible to us, covers the wavelength range from 780 nm to 1,000,000 nm (nanometres).
+Translated from the Latin, the prefix "infra" means "below".
+The word "infrared" therefore makes it clear that it refers to a range of electromagnetic radiation that lies below the red end of the visible light spectrum.
+The infrared spectrum, which is invisible to us, covers the wavelength range from 780 nm to 1,000,000 nm (nanometers).

 Because of its warming and soothing effect, infrared radiation is often referred to as "heat radiation".